Onthophagus taurus: Agricultural importance

 Dung beetles can contribute more nitrogen levels in the soil by burrowing manure into the ground to form their tunnels.
 Onthophagus taurus are known as tunnelers.
 They create tunnels beneath dung pats, where they deposit dung balls.
 This creates channels for water and air to move through.
 In doing so, they also improve the soil and help it absorb and retain more water, thus supporting healthier crop growth.
 Additionally, the mixing of soil and dung by tunneling beetles improves soil tilth, which refers to the soil's physical condition for plant growth.
 As they dig tunnels, these beetles also push soil up onto the dung pile, further aiding in the incorporation of organic matter into the soil, while increasing the recycling of nutrients back into the soil.
 Lastly digging these burrows increases soil permeability and lowers the risk of soil erosion and surface runoff.
 As a result, less nitrogen pollution would flood the farm fields due to the soil's increased capacity for water retention.
 This subsequently prevents the formation of dead zones caused by excess nitrogen runoff.
 Furthermore, dung beetles can play a critical role in disrupting the life cycle of dung-breeding flies.
 By collecting and disbursing feces underground, they eliminate the surface breeding habitat for these pests, preventing egg-laying and reproduction.
 This also reduces the attraction of other harmful pests like worms, thereby benefiting livestock and agricultural produce.

 Dung beetles have been utilized in the breakdown of manure on sheep and dairy farms worldwide.

 In September 2013 O. taurus was released for the first time in New Zealand, in the Gore District of Southland.
 These beetles pull the manure into the ground to create their brood balls, which they use as egg chambers.

 This increases grazing space for cattle, reduces habitats for flies and bacteria, and reduces the need for chemical fertilizers.

 Additional notes

-Rose can pull a weight of 1141 times her own body mass and she is considered the strongest animal on earth on a body weight to lift ratio.
-Although the exact body mass of this beetle is unknown, we know that its a strong species regardless!
+Onthophagus taurus has been measured pulling a weight of 1141 times its own body mass and is considered the strongest animal on earth relative to its size.